yzhou77/FAA/README.md

 ```
 ng serve --port 4200
 ```
 Then open your browser on http://120.0.0.1:4200/ you can use the app.
 Suggest use Chrome to get better view.

 ### Test User Accounts
 The APP automatically generates 1 admin account and 5 user accounts for testing.

 You can click the `LOGIN` button on top-right of the APP UI to login with these test accounts.
-Or your can click the `REGISTER` button on top-right of the APP UI to create your own account.
+Or your can click the `REGISTER` button to create your new account.

 There are two types of users in the app: admin and regular user.